Structural and rural funds

 Among the innovations common to all indirectly (or shared) managed funds are two particularly noticeable ones:

-• The pursuit of more coherent “green,” “zero-emission,” “digital,” and “social” efforts-these are major EU priorities that emerge clearly among the objectives of all programming in this seven-year period;
+• The pursuit of more coherent “green,” “zero-emissions,” “digital,” and “social” efforts-these are major EU priorities that emerge clearly among the objectives of all programming for this seven-year period;

 • The role of the Recovery Instrument (also referred to as “Recovery Instrument,” “Recovery Package,” “NextGenerationEU,” or “NGEU”) in strengthening, with additional financial contributions, the scope and impact of existing structural and rural funds, as well as some directly managed funds, with the aim of responding to the pandemic-induced crisis in the various EU policy areas.